 From the 12 councillors a President, Vice President and Treasurer are selected with the immediate past President staying on the council for two years.

-The Executive Council also appoints the Director General who is responsible for the day to day running of CIVEA.
+The Executive Council also appoints the Chief Executive Officer who is responsible for the day to day running of CIVEA.